 Using the code NINJAMOS, UberEats users worldwide could avail a discount of 25% on their orders.
 Initially, the Twitch influencer marketing campaign was supposed to extend for three days.

 UberEats had to end the offer in a single day.
 Alternatively, UberEats declared that new users could still avail the discount using the code EATSNINJA.

 3. Monster Energy

-Jaryd Lazar, whose Twitch name is Summit1G, is known for being a high energy player.
+Jaryd Lazar, whose Twitch name is Summit1G, is known for being a high-energy player.
 With over 3 million followers, Twitch often features him in the list of top broadcasters.
-He streams games like Fortnite, GTA V, DayZ, PlayerUnknown’s Battlegrounds, Counter-Strike: Global Offensive, and others.
+He streams video games like Fortnite, GTA V, DayZ, PlayerUnknown’s Battlegrounds, Counter-Strike: Global Offensive, and others.

 Image via Monster Energy